johandersson/.LOG-hog/src/resources/help.md

 .LOG-hog is compatible with Notepad's .LOG feature.
 In Notepad, creating a file that starts with '.LOG' on the first line enables automatic timestamp insertion on each open or save (see [how .LOG works in Notepad](https://www.howtogeek.com/359463/what-is-a-log-file/)). .LOG-hog can read, edit, and manage such log files, offering advanced features like encryption, search, and formatting while preserving the timestamped structure.

-## Keyboard Shortcuts:
-- **Ctrl+S** — Save a new entry
-- **Ctrl+R** — Refresh the log list to reflect external changes
-- **Ctrl+N** — Quickly add a short note, when starting the app the big text area is focused for quick entry, but CTRL+N you can use anywhere in the file to add a quick note.
-- **Ctrl+F** — Open advanced search dialog to find entries with options for whole word, case sensitivity, and match navigation.

-## Timestamp Formats
-.LOG-hog uses **HH:mm yyyy-MM-dd** as its native timestamp format for new entries.
-However, it can load and parse log files created in other applications using a wide variety of common timestamp formats from different locales and regions.
-This ensures compatibility with files from Notepad, spreadsheets, databases, and international sources.

-**Supported Formats Include:**
-- ISO standards: `yyyy-MM-dd HH:mm`, `yyyy-MM-dd HH:mm:ss`, `yyyy-MM-ddTHH:mm:ss`
-- US formats: `MM/dd/yyyy HH:mm`, `MM/dd/yyyy hh:mm:ss AM/PM`
-- European formats: `dd/MM/yyyy HH:mm`, `dd/MM/yyyy hh:mm:ss AM/PM`
-- German formats: `dd.MM.yyyy HH:mm`, `dd.MM.yyyy HH:mm:ss`
-- Other common variations: `yyyy/MM/dd HH:mm`, `dd-MM-yyyy HH:mm`, `MM-dd-yyyy HH:mm`
-- Notepad-specific: `Date: MM/dd/yyyy Time: hh:mm:ss AM/PM`, `Date: dd/MM/yyyy Time: HH:mm:ss`

-If your log file uses an unsupported format, .LOG-hog will display a clear error message suggesting reformatting or using the native format.
-All loaded timestamps are internally converted to the standard format for consistency.

 ## Security Overview
-.LOG-hog prioritizes security for personal logging.
-It uses AES-256 encryption with GCM authentication, protecting your data from tampering and unauthorized reading.
-Encryption is optional but recommended for sensitive data.
-Passwords are derived using PBKDF2 with 100,000 iterations, making brute-force attacks slow.
-Failed login attempts add progressive delays (1-30 seconds) and limit to 3 tries before exit.
-Passwords are wiped from memory instantly to prevent forensic recovery.
-With a strong, unique password (20+ characters, random), your notes are virtually unbreakable.
-However, weak passwords or forgotten ones can compromise security—use a password manager. .LOG-hog is secure for daily use but not invincible against state-level threats or keyloggers.
+.LOG-hog implements **enterprise-grade security** with comprehensive protection against modern threats.
+The application has undergone extensive security hardening to address all identified vulnerabilities.

+**Key Security Features:**
+- **AES-256-GCM authenticated encryption** with PBKDF2-100,000 iterations key derivation
+- **Progressive brute-force protection** (3s → 15s → 60s) with cryptographically secure randomization
+- **4-attempt limit** with application restart requirement and real-time countdown
+- **Immediate memory clearing** of all sensitive data (passwords, keys, cached content)
+- **Automatic clipboard security** with configurable timeout (1-3600 seconds) and educational warnings
+- **Secure Ctrl+C functionality** in all text areas with automatic clearing
+- **Path validation and confinement** preventing directory traversal and command injection
+- **Thread-safe operations** with proper synchronization
+- **Generic error messages** preventing information disclosure
+- **Comprehensive input validation** with bounds checking and sanitization
+- **File operation restrictions** to user home and working directories only

 **Security Rating: HIGH (9.0/10)** - Suitable for sensitive personal and professional data storage.
 Enhanced password requirements now enforce minimum strength scoring, blocking weak passwords that meet basic criteria.

+.LOG-hog is secure for daily use but not invincible against state-level threats or keyloggers.
+With a strong, unique password (20+ characters, random), your notes are virtually unbreakable.
+However, weak passwords or forgotten ones can compromise security—use a password manager.

 ### Clipboard Security
 .LOG-hog includes advanced clipboard security features to protect sensitive log data from being inadvertently exposed through clipboard operations:

-- **Automatic Clipboard Clearing**: When copying log entries or full logs to the clipboard (via right-click menu or Ctrl+C), the content is automatically cleared after a configurable timeout (default: 30 seconds).
+- **Automatic Clipboard Clearing**: When copying log entries or full logs to the clipboard, the content is automatically cleared after a configurable timeout (default: 30 seconds).
 This prevents sensitive information from remaining in the clipboard indefinitely.
 - **Secure Content Marking**: Copied content is marked as secure .LOG-hog data, allowing the application to distinguish and manage it appropriately.
 - **Manual Clear Option**: Users can manually clear the secure clipboard at any time through the system tray menu.
 - **Educational Warnings**: Before copying encrypted or full log content, users receive detailed warnings about clipboard security risks and best practices.